plexguide/Unraid_Intel-ARC_Deployment/README.md

 - **v2:** Uses Tautulli for simpler detection
 - **v3:** Added option to NOT kill Tdarr node when transcoding LOCAL ONLY
 - **v4:** Added a threshold transcode number option to kill the tdarr container.
 Default is 3.
 (If 2 are watching, it keeps running).
+- **v5:** Added startup verification that it connects to the Tautulli API in the logs when it starts up

 ### Overview